noel-odero/BookSwap/bookswap/README.md

 # BookSwap

 BookSwap is a Flutter mobile app (Android/iOS) that lets students list textbooks to swap, make swap offers, and chat with other students.
 The app uses Firebase for Authentication and Cloud Firestore for real-time data storage.
-This repository contains the full source code for the app used in the Individual Assignment 2.
+This repository contains the full source code for the app.

 ---